 After two years back in NYC at this pace, Amanda traded in her scrubs for a job managing a folk musician’s union, Local 1000.
 She worked in a small office for two and a half years in the corner of the Local 802 building, learning about pension plans, health care, Emergency Relief Fund, and the good and bad of union organizing.

 In 2014, Amanda developed PUBLIQuartet’s emerging composers program, PUBLIQ Access.
 PQA supports the work of underrepresented composers and the creation of new sounds for the string quartet.
-After two years of running a call for scores initiative, producing two sold-out showcase concerts, and running fundraising campaigns, Amanda is proud that the success of the program has grown to now, in 2017, commissioning three up-and-coming composers who are significantly impacting the approach to writing for string quartet: Steven Snowden, Jessica Meyer, and Xian Wang.
-If it weren’t for the skills she learned as a vet tech, English teacher abroad, composer, volunteer, and recruitment coordinator, she would never have learned how to coordinate large groups of people, problem solve, multi-task, write grants, be organized, and have faith in herself.
+After two years of running a call for scores initiative, producing two sold-out showcase concerts, and running fundraising campaigns, Amanda is proud that the success of the program has grown to now, in 2018, presenting 16 new works on over 100 concerts across the U.S. If it weren’t for the skills she learned as a vet tech, English teacher abroad, composer, volunteer, and recruitment coordinator, she would never have learned how to coordinate large groups of people, problem solve, multi-task, write grants, be organized, and have faith in herself.

-New goals began to loom, including teaching at the college level and taking lessons to get back into solo repertoire.
-Finding the teacher of her dreams, Julia Lichten, Amanda went back to graduate school at Purchase College.
-It was there that she met new mentors who sparked her creativity, got her interested in administration, gave her the confidence to begin her first solo project, the Forward Music Project, and was offered a faculty position to teach courses on Career Development.
-This opportunity led to another, and now Amanda teaches entrepreneurship courses at the Mannes School of Music.
+New goals began to loom, including teaching at the college level.
+While pursuing her Masters Degree at Purchase College, Amanda met new mentors who sparked her creativity, got her interested in administration, gave her the confidence to begin her first solo project, and was offered a faculty position to teach courses on Career Development.
+This opportunity led to another, and now Amanda teaches courses on entrepreneurship and women in music at Mannes School of Music.

 Graduate school gave Amanda ample time to think, and while by the fall of 2014 she’d become a full-time freelance musician and devoted to PUBLIQuartet, more paths loomed.
 Always an activist and a feminist, Amanda felt that her musical life was no longer connecting to this part of her.
-One day while in the car, Amanda heard a recording on public radio of Kshama Sawant giving a speech about the need to raise the minimum wage in America to fifteen dollars per hour.
+One day while in the car, Amanda heard a recording on public radio of Kshama Sawant giving a speech about the need to raise the minimum wage in America.
 Amanda was taken by this speech.
 She thought:

 “Why can’t classical musicians be outwardly political, too?”